By: Shayne Benowitz

 Dine at Jackson’s Soul Food for a not-to-be-missed meal combining the flavors of the American South and the Caribbean in this legendary restaurant.
 Other classic spots to eat include People’s Bar-B-Que, Jerry & Joe’s Pizza and Moore’s Grocery & Bakery.

 For shopping, stop by Moselle’s Boutique, Remix Apparel and a variety of barbershops for an authentic experience.
-Other historical sights, aside from the Ward Rooming House and the Lyric Theater, include Historic Mount Zion Baptist Church, St. John Baptist Church and the Black Police Precinct & Courthouse Museum.
+Other historical sights, aside from the Ward Rooming House, include Historic Mount Zion Baptist Church, St. John Baptist Church and the Black Police Precinct & Courthouse Museum.

 Overtown is a neighborhood with a rich history in the midst of revitalization.
-Thanks to the ongoing work of the Black Archives, and other groups, like the Overtown Rhythm & Arts Festival and the Overtown Music Project, its rich history is being celebrated today in order to preserve it for generations to come.
+Thanks to the ongoing work of the Black Archives, and other groups, its heritage is celebrated today and will be preserved for generations to come.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.